erroronline1/caro/readme.md

 Defined authorized users (e.g. *purchase assistant*) can edit the alias definition of products to disburden purchase and enhance identification of products with company customs.

 Vendors can be enriched with certificate files.
 The application will match the provided expiry-date and contribute to the [calendar](#calendar) once the date has passed to alert relevant units to look after an update.
+The edit view for vendors allows for selecting [text recommendations](#text-recommendations).
+If these are set up properly, prepared values can be imported easily.

 While editing products, one can edit the
 * *trading good*-setting,